The Globetrotter’s Guide to Learning German in Austria

 Look no further than the land of schnitzel, strudel and schnapps—Austria!

 Germany’s southern neighbor may not be the first place you think of when planning a German immersion trip, but it’s an awesome place to kick your language skills into high gear.

-Not only will you get to explore the exciting culture (and did we mention the food?), you’ll also have tons of opportunities to practice your German in formal and informal settings, as we’ll show you below.
+Not only will you get to explore the exciting culture, you’ll also have tons of opportunities to practice your German in formal and informal settings, as we’ll show you below.

 Why Learn German in Austria

 You’re probably asking yourself, “why go to all this bother?
 Why should I spend money on flight tickets and accommodation in a foreign country when I can work on my German skills here at home?”

 Well, there are a few reasons why it’s worth hitting a German-speaking country for some study time.